stripe/stripe-identity-react-native/README.md

 - Compatible with apps targeting iOS 13.0 or above.

-## Stripe Identity SDK initialization
+## Usage example

+Get started with our [📚 integration guides](https://stripe.com/docs/identity/verify-identity-documents?platform=react-native) and [example project](#run-the-example-app), or [📘 browse the SDK reference](https://stripe.dev/stripe-identity-react-native).

 To initialize Stripe Identity SDK in your React Native app, use the `useStripeIdentity` hook in the screen where you want to use it.